Veracruz: Transport

-The road system in the state contains 16039 km, representing 5.1% of the roads nationwide.
-For each 100 km2 of territory, there are 22 km of roads.
-3144.5 km are part of the federal highway system.
-State roads comprise 2176 km with the rest maintained by local authorities.
-There are over 3000 km of rural roads, but only 71.5 km are paved.
+The road system in the state covers 16039 km, representing 5.1% of the roads nationwide.
+For each 100 sq km (38.6 sq mi) of territory, there are 22 km of roads.
+Of these 3144.5 km are part of the federal highway system.
+State roads comprise 2176 km, and the rest are maintained by local authorities.
+Although there are over 3000 km of rural roads, only 71.5 km are paved.

-The state contains 1675.3 km of railway.
-Most of this is conceded by the federal government to private companies, with strategic stretches maintained directly by the government.
-Some of the private companies include Kansas City Southern de México and Ferrosur.
+The state also contains 1675.3 km of railway.
+Most of it is conceded by the federal government to private companies, including Kansas City Southern de México and Ferrosur, although strategic stretches of rail are maintained directly by the government.
 These lines are used almost exclusively for the transportation of freight, which in 1999 added up to 37 million tons.
-Three rail lines serve the port of Veracruz exclusively.
-One is dedicated to the port of Coatzacalcos.
+Three rail lines serve the port of Veracruz exclusively, and one is dedicated to the port of Coatzacalcos.

-The ports of Veracruz are Tuxpan, Veracruz, Coatzacoalcos, Pajaritos, Minatitlán-Nanchital, Tecolutla, Nautla, Alvarado and Tlacotalpan.
-The first three are the ports for heavy cargo ships, with Veracruz the most important of the three.
-The others are small ports for small ships, fishing boats and tourism.
-All ports are operated privately with the exception of Pajaritos, which is operated by PEMEX.
-Port traffic in Veracruz account for 10% of all commercial traffic in the country, 23.4% of the port traffic of Mexico and 21% of all port traffic in the Gulf of Mexico and Caribbean.
+The ports of the state are Alvarado, Coatzacoalcos, Minatitlán-Nanchital, Nautla, Pajaritos, Tecolutla, Tlacotalpan, Tuxpan, and Veracruz.
+Coatzacoalcos, Tuxpan, and Veracruz are the ports for heavy cargo ships, with Veracruz the most important.
+The others are small ports for small ships, fishing boats, and tourism.
+All ports are operated privately except Pajaritos, which is operated by PEMEX.
+Port traffic in Veracruz accounts for 10% of all commercial traffic in the country, 23.4% of the port traffic of Mexico, and 21% of all port traffic in the Gulf of Mexico and Caribbean.
 Goods imported through the state reach 16 out of Mexico's 31 states plus Mexico City.
 The port of Veracruz alone handles over 12 million tons of freight per year.
 Coatzacoalcos is important for its handling of petroleum products.

 The state contains three major airports.
-"El Tajín" in Tihuatlán serving Poza Rica and "Canticas" in Minatitlán provide national service.
-"Heriberto Jara Corona" in the city of Veracruz provides national and international service.
-There are also 31 smaller regional airfields in municipalities such as Acayucán, Cazones de Herrera, Córdoba, Cuitlahuac, Juán Rodríguez Clara, Ozuluama, Platón Sánchez, Playa Vicente, Soconusco, Tamalín, Tamiahua, Tecolutla, Temapache, Tempoal and Tierra Blanca.
+El Tajín in Tihuatlán, serving Poza Rica, and Canticas in Minatitlán provide national service; Heriberto Jara Corona in the city of Veracruz provides national and international service.
+There are also 31 smaller regional airfields in municipalities such as Acayucán, Cazones de Herrera, Córdoba, Indigenous, Juán Rodríguez Clara, Ozuluama, Platón Sánchez, Playa Vicente, Soconusco, Tamalín, Tamiahua, Tecolutla, Temapache, Tempoal, and Tierra Blanca.